-Her Kaiser Permanente oncologist put together a treatment plan, and asked Morgan Swank, MD, to join Stephanie’s care team.
-Dr. Swank is a specialist in maternal fetal medicine, which focuses on high-risk pregnancies, including women with diabetes, high blood pressure, autoimmune disorders, and, as in Stephanie’s case, cancer.
+Her Kaiser Permanente oncologist put together a treatment plan and asked Morgan Swank, MD, to join Freeman’s care team.
+Dr. Swank is a specialist in maternal fetal medicine, which focuses on high-risk pregnancies, including women with diabetes, high blood pressure, autoimmune disorders, and, as in Freeman’s case, cancer.

-Stephanie had many questions for her care team.
+Freeman had many questions for her care team.
 Is chemotherapy during pregnancy even an option?
 How would she tolerate chemotherapy?
 And, crucially, how would her growing baby respond?

-“Before I’d ever spoken with Dr. Swank, she called me and reassured me that the baby was going to be fine,” Stephanie said.
+“Before I’d ever spoken with Dr. Swank, she called me and reassured me that the baby was going to be fine,” Freeman said.
 “Doing chemo while pregnant was really scary.
 The biggest thing was finding doctors that I trusted the most, who understood that I was pregnant and wanted to keep this baby, and who would make sure she’d be okay.”

 Both mother and daughter made it through both the cancer treatment and the delivery in excellent health.
-Today, Stephanie is cancer free, and her daughter, Layla, is thriving.
+Today, Freeman is cancer free, and her daughter, Layla, is a thriving 4-year-old.